NoriSte/ui-testing-best-practices/README.md

 ## ![✔] 6.3 Combinatorial Testing

-**TL;DR:** Most sw bugs and failures are caused by one or two parameters.
+**TL;DR:** Most software bugs and failures are caused by one or two parameters.
 Testing parameter combinations can provide more efficient fault detection than conventional methods.
-Combinatorial Testing is a proven method for more effective sw testing at a lower cost.
+Combinatorial Testing is a proven method for more effective software testing at a lower cost.

 🔗 [**Read More: Combinatorial Testing**](./sections/advanced/combinatorial-testing.md)